 A collaborative project with Sissel Tolaas for Synthetic Aesthetics: a project run by the University of Edinburgh and Stanford University to bring together synthetic biologists, designers, artists and social scientists to explore collaborations between synthetic biology, art and design.

-NOTHING STINKS ONLY THINKING MAKES IT SO
+NOTHING STINKS BUT THINKING MAKES IT SO

 We live in biological world completely surrounded by rich communities of microorganisms, but often in a cultural world that emphasizes total antisepsis.
 But